umccr/RNAsum/README.md

 #### 3. Add clinical information

-For samples derived from subjects, for which clinical information is available, a treatment regimen timeline can be added to the *Transcriptome Patient Summary* report.
+For samples derived from subjects, for which clinical information is available, a treatment regimen timeline can be added to the *Patient Transcriptome Summary* report.
 This can be added by specifying location of a relevant excel spreadsheet (see example [test_clinical_data.xlsx](./data/test_data/test_clinical_data.xlsx)) using the `--clinical_info` argument.
 In this spreadsheet, at least one of the following columns is expected: `NEOADJUVANT REGIMEN`, `ADJUVANT REGIMEN`, `FIRST LINE REGIMEN`, `SECOND LINE REGIMEN` or `THIRD LINE REGIMEN`, along with `START` and `STOP` dates of corresponding treatments.
 The [TCGA](https://tcga-data.nci.nih.gov/) pancreatic adenocarcinoma dataset is used as reference cohort (`--dataset PAAD `).

 ```